 b) to be present in at least ten Autonomous Communities and/or the Autonomous Cities of Ceuta and Melilla;

-c) To have at least 100 inscriptions (places of worship, or entities susceptible for inscription), in the Spanish Registry of Religious Groups;
+c) to have at least 100 inscriptions (places of worship, or entities susceptible for inscription), in the Spanish Registry of Religious Groups;

 d) to have an appropriate structure and representation;